forenaite/ddns_cloudflare/README.md

 # DynDNS Cloudflare

-Dynamic DNS with own domain and CloudFlare.
+Dynamic DNS with own domain and Cloudflare.

 > For free, without having to pay anything, and with your own domain.